 11–16 year olds

 Once the children have moved into secondary school they will join the Youth Zone.
-This is run by the LHM Youth Leader Laura.
+This is run by the LHM Youth Leader Lexie.
 She will send out age-appropriate newsletters that explore living with a heart condition but which also have an element of fun.
 These young members will be invited to take part in Activity Weekends and Education Days where they will explore their heart condition and seek solutions to the challenges that having half a heart brings.
 They will also have an opportunity to meet with other young members, making friendships and helping them feel less alone.

 They will be able to access the Zipper Zone section on the website where they can ask questions and access information about lifestyle issues.